Zhenjiang Lantern Festival

 I really love Chinese Dragons

 I had a lot of fun both days at the festival.
-Dealing with huge crowds is not easy and requires a lot of patients but there is a lot to see and a lot to experience.
+Dealing with huge crowds is not easy and requires a lot of patience, but there is a lot to see and experience.
 Shooting with the FujiFilm XT1 was so much easier and made the second day much more enjoyable.

 Winding down for the night.